NeuralVFX/llm-sandbox-unreal/docs/TOOLS.md

 - Write a prompt, and execute!

 # Adding Agentic tools
-## Search Dir
+### Search Directory (Permanent Tools)

-- Put a python file containing your tools inside `PluginDir/Content/Python/default_tools` or `ProjectDir/Content/Python/tools`
+- Put a Python file containing your tools inside:
+  - `PluginDir/Content/Python/default_tools`, or
+  - `ProjectDir/Content/Python/tools`
+- Tools in the search directory are loaded automatically
-- This is like a permanant tool
+- This is the best option for stable, reusable tools

-## Code Cell
+### Code Cell (Sandbox Tools)

-- Execute the function directly in a `Code Cell`
+- Execute the tool definition directly in a **Code Cell**
-- Tools registered in `Code Cells` are instantly availible to the LLM
+- Tools registered in Code Cells are instantly available to the LLM
-- This will last until you restart the server
+- Registration lasts until the server is restarted
-- This is the best way to test/prototype a tool, before making it permanent
+- This is the recommended way to prototype and test tools before making them permanent

 ![tool registraion](../assets/tool_register.gif)